theNewDynamic/oregonsadventurecoast.com/content/event/christmas-at-the-coast.md

 #### November 11th & 12th <br>[Downtown Coos Bay Holiday Open House](https://coosbaydowntown.org/holiday-events-in-downtown-2/)

 Visit participating businesses in Downtown Coos Bay during the Holiday Open House and enter to win door prizes!
-Shop for the holidays and keep your receipts to receive a commemorative mug on Shop Small Saturday (see below for more). *
+Shop for the holidays and keep your receipts to receive a commemorative mug on Shop Small Saturday (see below for more).
+Start your shopping journey at Katrina Kathleen’s Home Décor – 191 S Broadway or Checkerberry’s Flowers & Gifts – 1290 N. Bayshore Drive (Coos Bay Village) and pick up your Downtown Open House map to more shops all waiting to show you their latest for the gift-giving season.
+Friday, November 11th from 9am to 5pm and Saturday, November 12th from 10am to 4pm

 {{< spacer 20 >}}